mathiasmantelli/awesome-mobile-robotics/README.md

 * [BoxBot](https://www.boxbot.io/) | Intelligent Package Sorting for Faster Delivery.
 * [AutonomousStuff](https://autonomoustuff.com/) | It provides solutions for automated driving to thousands of customers worldwide, enabling the future of autonomy.
 * [NVIDIA DRIVE Constellation](https://www.nvidia.com/en-us/self-driving-cars/drive-constellation/) | An open platform with plug-ins for third-party models from ecosystem partners, allowing users to customize it for their unique use cases.
+* [Aeolus](https://aeolusbot.com/) | Aeolus robotics is building a robotic platform to provide robot as a service (RaaS) to people at work and at home.

 ## Laboratories and Research Groups
 * [Autonomous Vision Group (AVG)](http://www.cvlibs.net/index.php) **| University of Tübingen - Prof. Dr. Andreas Geiger**